• Mattress Guides

 • Body size: Smaller framed or lightweight sleepers are most comfortable sleeping on a plush mattress.
 Plush mattresses give these individuals the body-hugging support to sleep comfortably.
 Large framed, heavier sleepers should opt for a firmer mattress.
 Firm mattresses provide these people with the right level of support to minimize sinking and avoid discomfort.

 • Sleep position: Your preferred sleep position also impacts how firm of a mattress you need.
 Side sleepers and combination sleepers typically enjoy a plusher mattress.
 Plush mattresses give these people extra cushion for their neck, shoulder, and hip joints.
-Back sleepers and stomach sleepers need a firmer mattress.
-Firm mattresses aid in back support and promote a neutral spine position.
+While the best mattresses for stomach sleepers and back sleepers are the firmer ones because they aid in back support and promote a neutral spine position.

 • Sleeping alone vs with a partner: If you’re sleeping alone, you won’t have to factor in the weight, sleep position, and joint support needs of your partner.
 Those planning to share a bed with a partner will need to ensure the bed is comfortable and supportive for them as well.
 Medium mattresses are a popular choice amongst couples.